2017-usfca-biol-395/ifinney-week04-homework-remote-machines/README.md

 * 5 points - Both scripts are appropriately commented and well organized
 * 5 points - Appropriate use of git to version control the steps, including adding and committing the appropriate files at the specific steps below, and writing informative and appropriately formatted commit messages

-You must submit your work as a Pull Request to the class organization ('2017-usfca-biol-395') on GitHub by 11:30 am on Monday, September 18 for full credit.
+You must submit your work as a Pull Request to the class organization ('2017-usfca-biol-395') on GitHub by 11:30 am on Wednesday, September 20 for full credit.
 Late assignments will not be accepted, since we will be peer reviewing the code after it is submitted.

 Steps: